Liuyis/jsonfilter/README.md

 # jsonfilter
-A POJO property filter for Resful JSON output bases on fastjson and springbootnd springboot.
+A POJO property filter for Resful JSON output bases on fastjson and springboot.

 ## Dependencies
 ```